 DF production practices at Sundarbans

 In Sundarbans, the winter season (late October to February) marks fish drying activities in the shabars.
-Situated at the littoral bed of the Bay of Bengal, the shabar is a bustling space wherein the workers are spreading, sorting and gathering DF; more experienced, former fishers are weaving the behundi jaal (bottom-set bag net); owner and moneylender of the shabar are visiting the manoeuvres; small children and young girls are in between helping their mothers in sorting process and managing routinely activities in their frangible huts in the shabar (figure 4 and 5).
+Situated at the littoral bed of the Bay of Bengal, the shabar is a bustling space wherein the workers spread, sort and gather DF; more experienced, former fishers weave the behundi jaal (bottom-set bag net); the owner and moneylender of the shabar supervises activities; small children and young girls are in between to help their mothers sort, process and manage routine activities in their temporary huts in the shabar (figure 4 and 5).
 The DF camps are enlivened with the arrival of fishers and labourers from neighbouring villages of Kakdwip, Pathar Pratima and Namkhana blocks.
-In Sundarbans, the owners of large shabars having some six-cylinder motorized boats, are commonly called “bohordar” and fishing activities are usually limited to offshore areas only (Pramanik and Nandi 2004).
-A six-cylinder “motorized boat” is capable of lodging a big fishing crew comprising about 3-5 fishermen, 2 boatmen, helpers and 3-5 bottom-set bag nets.
-Funnel-shaped and bag-type behundi jaal is the key apparatus for offshore fishing in the Sundarbans.
-The bag net extends 75-150 ft in overall length and have a wide mouth (75-150 ft), short wings (20-25 ft) and fairly long cod-end through which catches are emptied.
-Marine and estuarine fishers also use gill net, locally called sele jaal in the Sundarban region.
+In Sundarbans, the owners of large shabars have six-cylinder motorized boats, commonly called “bohordar” and fishing activities are usually limited to offshore areas only (Pramanik and Nandi 2004).
+A six-cylinder “motorized boat” is capable of accommodating a big fishing crew comprising about 3-5 fishermen, 2 boatmen, helpers and 3-5 bottom-set bag nets.
+Funnel-shaped, tapering bag net, locally called behundi jaal, are used for offshore fishing in the Sundarbans.
+Capped with a cod end and small-mesh cover at its tip, bag nets capture small sized fishes which are mostly sun dried, except the commercial species including Polynemus paradiseus and Stromateus cinereus (Paul et al. 1997).
+The bag net is fixed in the tidal stream and attached to the hold-fasts.
+It is held in a fishing position against the current by linking the extended sides of the net (wing tips) to hold-fasts by means of long bamboo poles and steel wires.
+The bag net extends 75-150 ft in overall length and has a wide mouth (75-150 ft), short wings (20-25 ft) and fairly long cod-end through which catches are emptied towards the small-mesh size cover.
+At each slack water period, the net comes to the surface (by means of the bamboo poles, used for opening of the net) when the catch is emptied (Akerman 1986).
+Again, it is reversed in the opposite direction, ready for fishing, in accord to the strength of the current. and estuarine fishers also use gill nets, locally called sele jaal in the Sundarban region.
 The fishing crew venture into the sea for deep sea fishing, usually some 40-45 kilometers from the shore.
 They stay onboard for about 8-10 days.
-The medium-sized shabars depend upon two-cylinder and six-cylinder motorized boats whereas mini shabars use “bhotbhoti” (one cylinder engine fitted in a country boat) and two-cylinder motorized boats, accommodating small troop of fishers.
-The small crew often set off for a day and return with fishes like bomla (Bombay Duck), chhuri (Ribbon fish), phansa (Gangetic Anchovy), honey fish (Honey Gourami), shrimps and so on.
+The medium-sized shabars depend upon two-cylinder and six-cylinder motorized boats whereas mini shabars use “bhotbhoti” (one cylinder engine fitted in a country boat) and two-cylinder motorized boats, accommodating small groups of fishers.
+The small-scale crew often set off for a day and return with fishes like bomla (Bombay Duck), chhuri (Ribbon fish), phansa (Gangetic Anchovy), honey fish (Honey Gourami), shrimps and so on.